martinzane/dotfiles/README.md

 - Bare-bone [Debian](https://www.debian.org/) installation with standard system utilities only

 ## Installation

+You can copy over the `.config` and `.local` folders from this repository or configure everything yourself.

 ### 1. Install Utilities
 - Run: `sudo apt install curl unzip git software-properties-common wev`